-To this last point, there's good reason to believe that the abstract sentences we used were harder to process than the concrete ones.
+On this last point, there's good reason to believe that the abstract sentences we used were harder to process than the concrete ones.
 The most telling evidence is that abstract sentences took much longer to be processed than their concrete counterparts, as shown by the main effect of Concreteness observed above.
 To be clear, this difficulty in processing abstract sentences could be due to one of several causes.
-It could be a product of some aspect of the intrinsic character of abstract, as compared with concrete language.
+It could be a product of some aspect of the intrinsic character of abstract, as compared with concrete, language.
 Or, less interestingly, it could be due to differences in the lengths of the sentences.
 As it turns out, our abstract sentences (average length = 7.35 words) are slightly longer than our concrete sentences (average length = 6.28 words).

 However, we can easily reject the length explanation, in the following way.
-We had three types of concrete sentence, those differing in verbs (4), in object nouns (5), and in prepositional phrases (6).
-These had different mean lengths: noun-differing averaged 5.43 words, verb-differing averaged 5.3 words and Pp-differing averaged 8.1 words.
-If sentence length was the only reason for the incompatibility effect, then the longer, Ppdiffering sentences should induce an incompatibility effect, just as the longer abstract sentences do.
-But that is isn't what we found.
-In a pairwise comparison within progressive aspect, with Sentence-Type (Abstract or Pp-differing) and Compatibility as independent variables, there was a significant interaction between Sentence-Type and Compatibility $F_1(1, 51) = 10.52$, p = 0.002, $F_2(1, 38) = 5.04$, $p = .031^2$, where Abstract sentences displayed an incompatibility effect, but Pp-differing sentences showed a small compatibility effect (see Figure 2, below).
-Thus it is not merely sentence length that produces an incompatibility effect in processing abstract sentences, at least within progressive aspect.
-Thus, time course of processing, but not sentence length, is the likely cause for the differences in simulation between the two aspects.
+We had three types of concrete sentence, those differing in verbs (3), in object nouns (4), and in prepositional phrases (5).
+These had different mean lengths: Noun-determined averaged 5.43 words, Verb-determined averaged 5.3 words, and Pp-determined averaged 8.1 words.
+If sentence length was the only reason for the incompatibility effect, then the longer, Pp-determined sentences should induce an incompatibility effect, just as the longer abstract sentences do.
+But that isn't what we found (see Table 2, below).
+In a pairwise comparison within progressive aspect, with Sentence-Type (Abstract or Pp-determined) and Compatibility as independent variables, there was a significant interaction between Sentence-Type and Compatibility, F_1 (1, 51) = 10.53, p = 0.002, $\eta_p^2 = 0.17$, F_2 (1, 38) = 5.04, p = 0.03, $\eta_p^2 = 0.12$, where Abstract sentences displayed an incompatibility effect, but Pp-determined sentences showed a small compatibility effect (see Figure 2, below).
+Thus, it is not merely sentence length

-2 In pairwise comparisons, Abstract sentences are also significantly different in their compatibility effects from the other sentence types, namely Noun-different $F_1(1, 51) = 6.56$, p = .013, $F_2(1, 38) = 5.27$, p = .027, and Verb-different $F_1(1, 51) = 9.31$, p = .004, $F_2(1, 38) = 5.15$, p = .035.
-However, no interaction of compatibility and sentence type was found among the three concrete sentence types, which suggests that reading these three types of concrete sentences yields similar simulation patterns.
+2 In pairwise comparisons, Abstract sentences are also significantly different in their compatibility effects from the other sentence types, namely Noun-determined, F_1 (1, 51) = 6.56, p = 0.01, η_p^2 = 0.11, F_2 (1, 38) = 5.27, p = 0.03, η_p^2 = 0.12, and Verb-determined, F_1 (1, 51) = 9.31, p = 0.004, η_p^2 = 0.15, F_2 (1, 38) = 5.15, p = 0.04, η_p^2 = 0.11.
+However, no interaction of compatibility and that produces an incompatibility effect in processing abstract sentences, at least within progressive aspect.
+Time course of processing, but not sentence length, is the likely cause for the differences in simulation between the two aspects.